A remark on certain restricted plane partitions and crystal melting model: Preliminaries

-In this paper, when considering the evaluation of Schur functions, we always regard it as functions of variables $x_i$ if there is no other interpretation.
+In this paper, when considering the evaluation of Schur functions, we always interpret them as functions of variables $x_i$ unless otherwise specified.
 That is to say, for a sequence of numbers $(a_1,a_2,...)$, the notation

 denotes the evaluation of $s_\lambda$ at $x_i=a_i$.
 For example, denote by $\rho=(-1/2,-3/2,...)$ and $q^\rho=(q^{-1/2},q^{-3/2},...)$, then